samloh84/terraform-aws-ecs/README.md

-# Terraform AWS Bastion - Centos
+# Terraform AWS ECS Cluster and Service

 Terraform module for creating an ECS Cluster and Service on AWS